kubedb/docs/docs/guides/redis/monitoring/using-prometheus-operator.md

   <img alt="Prometheus Target" src="/docs/images/redis/monitoring/redis-coreos-prom-target.png" style="padding:10px">
 </p>

 Check the `endpoint` and `service` labels marked by red rectangle.
 It verifies that the target is our expected database.
 Now, you can view the collected metrics and create a graph from homepage of this Prometheus dashboard.
-You can also use this Prometheus server as data source for [Grafana](https://grafana.com/) and create beautiful dashboard with collected metrics.
+You can also use this Prometheus server as data source for [Grafana](https://grafana.com/) and create a dashboard with the collected metrics — see [Visualize Redis Metrics with Grafana Dashboard](/docs/guides/redis/monitoring/grafana-dashboard.md), which builds on this tutorial.

 ## Cleaning up